teoYQ/Bitcoin-Twitter-sentiment-analysis/README.md

 Dropping useless columns to make csv files smaller and perform simple cleaning of tweets like urls, imgs, non alpha numeric and hashtags.
-Filtered ads through LDA and bag of words
+Filtered ads through LDA and bag of words.
+The visualizations can be found in the LDA folder, open each of the html to view the clusters.

 ### Sentiment Analysis